botlabs-gg/yagpdb/automod/README.md

-This is version 2 of YAGPDB automoderator, v1 was scrapped and is deprecated, this version has been made from scratch and its goal is to be much more flexible and capable.
+This is version 2 of JARVIS automoderator, v1 was scrapped and is deprecated, this version has been made from scratch and its goal is to be much more flexible and capable.

 Quick design brainstorm:
  - Servers can create several rulesets